 The handy hint is: join Technorama before you start filling in the Eventbrite form, so that you don’t time out during Eventbrite registration.
 While we’ll eventually be fully integrated, we’re not there yet, so it’s two separate forms.

-Our special guest for TR17 is Steve Farrugia, who will be joining us for the weekend.
+Our special guest for TR17 was Steve Farrugia, who joined us for the weekend.

 Steve is Chief Technical Officer for Broadcast Australia and is actively working on the future of communications in this country.
 Expect to hear much about emerging technologies including 5G, and come armed with questions about transmission and linking.
 Many of you might have known of Steve in his previous role as General Manager, Engineering for Broadcast Australia, where he led the team responsible for all of BA’s transmission sites, core engineering and project management.